-Introducing solution helping enterprise-class company to build business processes and information flow with interactive dashboard
+Introducing process flow diagram and other visualizations that help enterprise-class company to build business processes and information flow with interactive dashboard

-The solution capture the details of the tasks and interactions with a process, and augment the business process model with the corresponding information flow.
+The process flow diagram captures the details of the tasks and interactions with a process, and augment the business process model with the corresponding information flow.

 |Client||market leader in enterprise application software|

 |Business need||business processes and information flow|

 |Scope||web based UI, diagramming, dashboard|

 Look at the company from helicopter view.
 In our data flow diagram, we have implemented multi-level nesting of nodes, which break into subsequent sections until the visibility of several thousand objects.
 Moreover, the expanding node disappears, making room to show under the structures.